KarthikMalli/karthikmalli.github.io/README.md

 Epigraphy, medieval literary traditions, European-Indian contact, early printing, minority language histories, medieval architecture (temples, mosques, and mausolea), are all themes I'm deeply interested in and have worked on in different roles and projects.

+Interested in working with me?
+Drop me a line at sainyn@gmail.com and say hi :)

 # Publications & Work

 ## Selected Narrative Non-Fiction